SUP Boarding in Melbourne

 Trying to make sure we get ALL areas of Melbourne and surrounds catered for, and if you’re in the Outer East and only have an hour or two to SUP, a trip to the Lilydale Lake may be just what you need!
 It’s got a perimeter of around 2 km and it’s easy to launch, making it a very convenient option when you don’t have time to get to the Bay.

 Finally, the North/West makes an appearance!
 Whilst not as famous, and we’ll be honest, not as pretty as the Yarra, the Maribyrnong River is a good choice for SUP if you’re in a rush and want to get in a good paddle.
 Launch from Flemington and take in the sights of Melbourne as you lazily paddle down the river.

-For lovers of paddle boarding Melbourne is one of the cities that you would enjoy staying in and paying a visit.
-And Melbourne has way more wonderful paddle boarding spots to offer than those we’ve listed here.
-No matter if you are a skilled or beginner of paddle boarding Melbourne is able to offer you with the most suitable spot for you to have a nice SUP session.
+For lovers of stand up paddle boarding Melbourne is one of the cities that you would enjoy staying in and paying a visit.
+And Melbourne has way more wonderful SUP boarding spots to offer than those we’ve listed here.
+No matter if you are a skilled enthusiast or beginner of stand up paddle boarding Melbourne is able to offer you the most suitable spot for you to have a nice SUP session.

 If you have yet to try paddle boarding, it’s never too late to start.
 And the SUP board you choose is important.
 A good paddle board would go a long way to making the learning process much shorter and easier.
 It’s suggested you, as a beginner, get an inflatable SUP board since they are more stable, cheaper, easier to transport and more durable.
 Brands you should check out include Goosehill SUP Board, Redpaddle, etc.